andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/01-you_should_do_this.md

 It was fun while it lasted.

-Of the roughly 1 million words in the English language, the descriptor "diverse" would be nowhere near the top of the list for a mid-30s straight white guy from Oklahoma.
+Of the nearly half-million words in the English language, the descriptor "diverse" would be near the bottom of the list for a mid-30s straight white guy from Oklahoma.

 However, you'd surely find "misplaced confidence" near the top of the same list